|The Hunterdon County Library began as a system of about 160 "library

 has strived to serve the County with its growing needs, as well as keeping

 pace with technological improvements.|

 |Today, the library system includes the North County Branch in Clinton,

-the South County Branch in West Amwell, a Bookmobile which services towns throughout
+the South County Branch in East Amwell, a Bookmobile which services towns throughout

 the county and seven affiliated libraries.